peterosterlund2/texel/readme.txt

 Threads

   Texel can use multiple CPUs and cores using threads.
-Up to 64 threads are supported.
+For best performance, don't set this value higher than the number of cores or hyperthreads in the computer.

 MultiPV